 In 1828, Dutch physicist Coenraad Van Houten, patented a hydraulic press (probably invented by his father) that would squeeze the fat out of roasted cacao beans.
 Cacao beans are approximately 54% natural fat.
 That machine gave the world cocoa (the powder) and cocoa butter (the fat).
 After Van Houten’s patent expired in 1838, other innovators began to experiment with chocolate development.

-In 1761, Joseph Fry of England along with his partner John Vaughan, patented a machine that would grind sugar and cacao paste together.
+In 1761, Joseph Fry of England along with his partner John Vaughan, patented a machine to grind sugar and cacao paste together.
 Cacao and sugar melt at different temperatures, so it wasn’t a simple melt and mix recipe.
 The two had to be ground together for hours – the more grinding, the finer the chocolate.
 Word on the street is that Lindt grinds theirs for 72-hours to achieve their melt-in-your-mouth texture.

 In 1847 the son of Joseph Fry, Joseph Storrs Fry, developed the world’s first solid chocolate bar.
 Cadbury followed in 1849.